 Gender and pay inequality.
 Building a bridge or digging a tunnel?

-By Yvonne Sawbridge (Senior Fellow, HSMC)
+By Yvonne Sawbridge (Senior Associate, HSMC)

 If the first step towards making any change is in realising that change is required - sometimes we need to make the invisible visible, and give a voice to those previously unheard.
 The fact that the gender pay gap is once again, a topic of debate, and voices are being raised, is to be welcomed therefore as a start to bridging this gap.
 The Governments’ Gender Pay Gap Inquiry reported “…that the key causes of pay differentials are: the part-time pay penalty; women’s disproportionate responsibility for childcare and other forms of unpaid caring; and the concentration of women in highly feminised, low paid sectors like care, retail and cleaning.”
 Wide-ranging issues therefore - and not one of these amenable to a quick fix I would posit.

 Who is judging the value of the work?